-5.2.34 rank corr flag
+5.2.33 rank_corr_flag

 The "rank_corr_flag" entry is a boolean to indicate whether Kendall's Tau and Spearman's Rank Correlation Coefficients (in the CNT line type) should be computed.
 Computing them over large datasets is computationally intensive and slows down the runtime significantly.